The official blog of the Lung Institute.

 Better Tomorrows are Here

-Today, creating some hope for those suffering from COPD, a clinic in the Unites States has developed a treatment using stem cells from the patient’s own body to help combat the disease.
+Today, creating some hope for those suffering from COPD, a clinic in the Unites States has developed a treatment using cells from the patient’s own body to help combat the disease.
 The Lung Institute has performed over 1500 treatments since their inception in 2013.
-Their physicians harvest stem cells through a minimally invasive procedure, process them and then return them to the patient.
+Their physicians harvest cells through a minimally invasive procedure, process them and then return them to the patient.
 This can promote healing by directing the cells—and their healing properties—toward the diseased area.
 The result is not a direct cure for the disease; however, it could slow further progression and bring a normal life back within reach.

 Nimoy, to his great credit, took precious time from his last days among us to issue a warning.
 Many of us smoke in our younger years before the eventual realization that we’re mortal and we need to take care of our health.
 The trouble with degenerative lung disease is that it’s impossible to know at what point enough damage has been done to the lungs that they will continue to degenerate, eventually resulting in a COPD diagnosis.
 However, new advancements in treating the disease are finally being practiced and it is possible that COPD may soon see a decline in prevalence similar to that of heart disease and cancer.
 Regardless of the cause of someone’s lung disease, we all deserve a chance to fight for better tomorrows.
-With treatments like stem cell therapy, this hope may now become a reality for thousands.
+With treatments like cellular therapy, this hope may now become a reality for thousands.